-Systemic vasculitis is a group of diseases with severe, acute inflammation in the small vessels.
+Systemic vasculitis is a group of diseases with severe and acute inflammation in the small vessels.
 The cause of the inflammation is unknown and it occurs without known external influence.
 Autoantibodies are known to play a role, but this could be from direct attack of the target organ to being markers of the specific inflammation.
 The clinical picture varies, depending on the organ that is damaged, making the diagnosis difficult.
 Apparently healthy individuals can within a couple of weeks develop a life threatening disease.
-We have concentrated on Goodpasture's disease (associated with anti glomerular basement membrane antibodies, anti?GBM), Wegener’s granulomatosis and Microscopic polyangiitis (associated with anti neutrophilic cytoplasmatic antibodies, ANCA).
-This group of diseases is a good model for glomerulonephritis in particular and autoimmunity in general.
+We have concentrated our research on Goodpasture's disease (associated with anti glomerular basement membrane antibodies, anti-GBM), Granulomatosis with polyangeiitis and Microscopic polyangiitis (both associated with anti neutrophilic cytoplasmatic antibodies, ANCA).